wxyhly-en/wxyhly-en.github.io/source/_posts/tsxdev-more.md

 ## Scene 1
 I plan to place two hypercubes and one hypersphere on a 3D floor.
 We will use the `four` module's camera controller, material nodes, and various types of lights, and add dynamic effects to the lights using vector operation functions.
 ### Modeling
-There's no difficulty in modeling; consider it a review.
+Now there should be no difficulty in modeling.
+This section is just a review.
 First, we write the geometry data for the 3D floor, hypercubes, and hypersphere:
 ```javascript
 // Hypercube geometry data
 const cubeGeometry = new FOUR.TesseractGeometry();